remix-run/remix/docs/guides/styling.md

 Button.displayName = "Button";
 ```

-### CSS Side-Effect Imports
+### CSS Side Effect Imports

-Some NPM packages use side-effect imports of plain CSS files (e.g. `import "./styles.css"`) to declare the CSS dependencies of JavaScript files.
+Some NPM packages use side effect imports of plain CSS files (e.g. `import "./styles.css"`) to declare the CSS dependencies of JavaScript files.
 If you want to consume one of these packages, first ensure you've set up [CSS bundling][css-bundling] in your application.

 Since JavaScript runtimes don't support importing CSS in this way, you'll need to add any relevant packages to the [`serverDependenciesToBundle`][server-dependencies-to-bundle] option in your `remix.config.js` file.
 This ensures that any CSS imports are compiled out of your code before running it on the server.
 For example, to use React Spectrum: